 Using 3G Connection to transmit surveillance video from remote security cameras

-Home > CCTV Security Camera & Video Surveillance System Forums > Remote Internet Viewing Setup > Using 3G Connection to transmit surveillance video from remote security cameras
+Home Forums Remote Internet Viewing Setup Using 3G Connection to transmit surveillance video from remote security cameras

 I am the manager of a construction company and we would like to remotely monitor construction sites using surveillance cameras.
 We specifically would like to use a PTZ camera to monitor a remote location.
 There is no Internet connection available at these sites, so we were wondering if there is a way to make the connection using a Verizon 3G or Sprint 3G card.